Fathom’s ‘Quick Start’ forecast sets everything up for you, allowing you to immediately jump into a new forecast.

 When starting your forecast via the ‘Quick Start’ onboarding option, Fathom will either set your default value rules as ‘Link to Previous Period’ or ‘Smart Prediction’.
 For each account classification, Fathom will determine which value rule is best for your company’s forecast by taking your past financial data and running a forecast to test for accuracy in predicting your more recent actuals.

 Fathom will take your financial data from X months ago and run it using the ‘Link to Previous Period’ value rule (month, quarter, and year will be tested) to see how accurate the value rule is in predicting your financial data for more recent months.
-Then, Fathom will do the same using Smart Prediction (3 months, 6 months, 12 months, 24 months +/- seasonality) and determine which value rule option yields more accurate results, or the results with the smallest variance, in predicting your more recent actuals.
+Then, Fathom will do the same using Smart Prediction (both linear regression and average options for 3 months, 6 months, 12 months, 24 months +/- seasonality) and determine which value rule option yields more accurate results, or the results with the smallest variance, in predicting your more recent actuals.

 The value rule that is most accurate for each classification will be set up by Fathom as the default value rule for that account classification.